About Vetrarakstur

 Our standards for publication:

-- Accuracy first.
-Facts are checked against official sources (Samgöngustofa, Veðurstofa Íslands, Road Administration of Iceland) and updated when conditions or regulations change.
+• Accuracy first — facts are checked against official sources and updated when conditions or regulations change.

-- No fluff, no filler.
-Word count is never a goal.
-An article should be exactly as long as the topic requires — no more.
+• No fluff, no filler — an article should be exactly as long as the topic requires.

-- Honest about limitations.
-We are a driving information resource, not a substitute for official training, professional instruction, or real-time road condition data.
-We say so clearly where relevant.
+• Honest about limitations — we are a driving information resource, not a substitute for official training.

 Transparency and monetisation